forcedotcom/windowsphonedriver/README.md

 not intended to run on the Mono framework.

 Code correctness is maintained by a combination of static code analysis and integration tests.
-Visual Studio 2012 includes static analysis tools that should be executed before committing code.
-A clone of the WebDriver project's .NET integration tests has been added into this project's repository.
-They can be executed using the NUnit project found in the `lib` directory.
+Visual Studio 2013 includes static analysis tools that should be executed before committing code.
+Testing is accomplished by using the RemoteWebDriver tests in the Selenium project's .NET bindings.

 Consistent code style is maintained by use of StyleCop, which can be run as an add-in to Visual Studio, or can be run stand-alone.
 The correct StyleCop settings for each project in the Visual